denevell/Natch-Android/README.md

 * Tech: Use a lower resource hungry emulator in the docker container.
 * I should be able to logout
 * I should only be able to add thread if I'm logged in
-* I shouldn't be able to edit thread if not mine

 ## Ice-box